steplee/gesture-keyboard/readme.md

  - /frontend has a simple js canvas display
  - /layouts defines keyboard layouts
  - /external has dependencies.
 Use `./download_deps.sh` to get them.
+ - /prototype will test algorithms in python before coding up in cpp.